pawlos/it-is-not-a-joke/README.md

 ![](images/startrek_context_is_for_kings.png)

-This appearst to be a list of Windows exported functions signatures with entries like `FreeLibrary`, `GetFileAttributesExW` and `GetModuleHandleA`.
+This appears to be a list of Windows exported functions signatures with entries like `FreeLibrary`, `GetFileAttributesExW` and `GetModuleHandleA`.

 ## Brooklyn Nine-Nine: